-Healthy Communities Team
+Healthy and Connected Communities Team

-The Healthy Communities Team works with the community to improve health and prevent people from becoming ill.
+The Healthy and Connected Communities Team works with the community to improve health and prevent people from becoming ill.
 This is called health promotion.
 Our team focuses on creating towns that make it easy to be healthy.

 We work across the entire Bellarine Peninsula.
 There is a special focus on Portarlington, Indented Head and St Leonards, where health needs are greatest.